MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: Experiments

 In our experiments, Predefined shortcuts achieve the best performance, improving the success rate (SR) by 9\% over the baseline while maintaining a perfect shortcut success rate (SSR) of 100\%.
 Notably, agents using Predefined shortcuts reduce average execution steps by 25\% and decrease total execution time by approximately 16\%.
 Despite having the second-highest shortcut call count per task (1.45), Predefined shortcuts maintain excellent robustness, executing successfully across diverse task configurations.
 The increased success rate and reduced execution time validate that well-designed shortcuts will enhance GUI task efficiency.

 In contrast, Replay-Task shortcuts exhibit poor robustness with only a 10\% success rate, indicating high susceptibility to environmental variations.
-This fragility negatively impacts both task completion rates and execution efficiency, underscoring that while effective shortcuts boost GUI performance, poorly designed ones are counterproductive.
+This fragility negatively impacts task completion rates and execution efficiency, underscoring that while effective shortcuts boost GUI performance, poorly designed ones are counterproductive.

-Our findings reveal substantial room for improvement in model-generated shortcuts.
-Among all variants, only Predefined and MobileAgent-E shortcuts improve model accuracy, with only Predefined shortcuts simultaneously enhancing both execution speed and success rate.
+Results reveal substantial room for improvement in model-generated shortcuts.
+Across variants, only Predefined and MobileAgent-E shortcuts improve model accuracy, with only Predefined shortcuts simultaneously enhancing execution speed and success rate.
 These results indicate current limitations in shortcut generation capabilities within our framework.
-Future research should focus on developing more efficient, robust shortcuts with higher utilization rates that effectively reduce execution steps.
+Future work should focus on developing more efficient, robust shortcuts with higher utilization rates that effectively reduce execution steps.